uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

     1. If adding users, optionally enter a message so they know why they are being added.
     1. Select permissions.
 Read is automatically selected and cannot be changed.
 Write permissions are optional.

 1. Click "Add Permission" to add permissions for these users or groups.
-    You will be returned to the page for the shared collection and should be on the "Permissions" tab and should see the user or group in the table.
+You will be returned to the page for the guest collection and should be on the "Permissions" tab and should see the user or group in the table.

-### Deleting a Shared Collection
+### Deleting a Guest Collection

 1. Click "Collections" in the left-hand navigation pane, then